spdx/spdx-spec/docs/index.md

-# The System Package Data Exchange® (SPDX®) Specification Version 3.0
+# The System Package Data Exchange® (SPDX®) Specification Version 3.0.1

-Copyright © 2010-2024 Linux Foundation and its Contributors.
+Copyright © 2010-2024, Linux Foundation and its Contributors, including SPDX Model contributions from OMG and its Contributors

 This work is licensed under the
 Community Specification License 1.0 (Community-Spec-1.0).
 Pre-existing portions of this work from copyright holders who have not subsequently contributed under the Community-Spec-1.0 are provided under Creative Commons Attribution License 3.0 Unported (CC-BY-3.0).
-Copies of these licenses are reproduced in their entirety herein.
+Copies of these licenses are reproduced in their entirety herein as Annex G and H.

 With thanks to
 Adam Cohn,